-In Europe, some Infrastructure Managers (IM) own or operate stations.
-In some cases the operational part of the station management is delegated to another entity, which could also be a railway undertaking.
-As station manager, IMs have a crucial interest in sharing knowledge and experiences with European peers on topics such as station management, development and operations as well as critical and strategic issues (e.g. security, digitalisation and multimodality).
+In Europe, some infrastructure managers (IM) own or operate stations.
+In some cases, the operational part of station management is delegated to another entity, which could also be a railway undertaking.
+EIM’s IM members who manage stations are keen to share knowledge and experience with European peers on topics such as station management, development and operations, as well as on critical and strategic issues (e.g. security, digitalisation and multimodality).

 EIM in action

-- EIM’s Stations Working Group shares information and best practice related to stations.
-The WG focuses on the status and application of standards for stations and on the division of responsibilities regarding platforms;
+- EIM’s Stations Working Group shares information and best practice relevant to stations.
+The WG focuses on the status and application of standards for stations and on the division of responsibility for platforms;

 EIM in action

-- EIM’s Infrastructures Working Group (INF WG) cooperates with the relevant peer group of CER (railway undertakings);
+- EIM’s Infrastructures Working Group (INF WG) cooperates with the relevant peer group of CER.

 - EIM aims at improving interoperability of the network by filling the gaps in the TSI INF in a cost-efficient way.
 The implementation of the TSI can be improved by sharing practical experiences with the new TSI.